codexjr-dev/projexa-api/COLLAB.md

 - Example: Backend > Docs > Criar o arquivo COLLAB.md.

 **4 - Select which repository the issue belongs**
-- If it's a frontend issue, select projexa-web, else if it's backend select projexa-api, else is dashboard-codex-ui-designers.
+- If it's a frontend issue, `select projexa-web`, else if it's backend select `projexa-api`, else is `dashboard-codex-ui-designers`.

 **5 - Select some tags**
 - Select the tags: Priority and occupation.